-7. Extra care will be taken to avoid trampling the vegetation in the transect area during planting and sampling.
+7. Extra care should be taken to avoid trampling the vegetation in the transect area.
 A weed-free straw mulch will be placed around the base of the plants to cover any bare ground exposed during the planting.
 Plants will be watered at planting time.
-Additional planting details may be found in Erhardt 2021.
+See Latah SWCD planting protocol for further details.